thortle/Twibot-20/README.md

 **Key functions :**
 - `load_twibot20_data(data_dir)`: loads and parses the three JSON files into Python dictionaries
-- `json.load(file)`: Built-in JSON parser used to convert JSON files to Python dictionaries
+- `json.load(file)`: built-in JSON parser used to convert JSON files to Python dictionaries
 - `check_data_integrity(nodes, labels, splits)`: verifies that the loaded data is consistent and complete
 - `print_dataset_stats(nodes, labels, splits)`: outputs statistics about the dataset for verification